 Paperless OfficeIs your bookkeeper going to work remotely 100% of the time, or will they come into the office?
 Although the latter gives you some room to keep paper receipts at the bottom of your drawer, digitizing everything is the best option in the long run.
 Digital documents are easier to access, less likely to be lost or destroyed, and your team can access them from anywhere in the world.
 These days, both freelancers and firms encourage their clients to go paperless, so you might consider starting now.

 SoftwareMake sure the bookkeeper you’re considering has experience working in your bookkeeping software.
 Each solution has its own processes and shortcuts that are important to keeping your books in order.
 The FINSYNC Network is full of professionals that are certified on FINSYNC’s all-in-one accounting software to ensure you have a smooth transition.
+Read about Jennifer Brenner's story as a certified FINSYNC bookkeeper.
 Ultimately, the type of working relationship you have with your bookkeeper will depend on the size of your company, your plans for growth, the level of reporting you want, etc. Check out FINSYNC's network of vetted professionals to find a bookkeeper that’s right for your business.